sonatype/nexus-testsuite-guide/guide/TestIndex.md

 Recording additional information
 --------------------------------

-There ar ethree type of informations you can record about your test:
+There are three type of informations you can record about your test:
 * plain data - see `recordInfo` method in our [example][nrpits-example-16]
 * relative links to files - see `recordRelativeLinks` method in our [example][nrpits-example-16]
 * absolute links - see `recordAbsoluteLink` method in our [example][nrpits-example-16]